Keep the Trail Access info current...

-Grand Canyon track is a 6.3km, grade 3 Circuit hike located in the Blue Mountains National Park, NSW.
+Grand Canyon track is a 6.3km, grade 3 circuit hike, located in the Blue Mountains National Park, New South Wales.
 The hike should take approximately 3.5hrs to complete.

 Arresting sandstone walls, ever-present waterfalls and abundant native plants line the awesome Grand Canyon track near Blackheath in the Blue Mountains.
 The historic loop track takes you into the heart of this World Heritage-listed landscape.
 It’s an intimate and adventurous track which walkers have trodden since 1907.

 Setting out from Evans lookout, the well-shaded track meanders through luscious native vegetation of ferns and golden wattles, and remains close to Greaves Creek, all of which combine to make this a particularly good walk for the summer months.
 Shorten the loop by leaving a second car at the Evans Lookout Road entrance or spend the day and stop for lunch at the nearby picnic area before returning to the lookout.

 Although there are loads of semi-ledges which make up this challenging walk, you don’t need specialist hiking or abseiling equipment, so comfortable walking shoes are all you’ll need to get out there and explore.
 Still feeling energetic?
 Try the nearby Cliff Top walking track.

 Take a virtual tour of Grand Canyon track captured with Google Street View Trekker.